Mostafa-Farghly/FSND/projects/02_trivia_api/starter/backend/README.md

 - Sends a post request in order to get the next question
 - Request Body:
 {'previous_questions':  an array of question id's such as [1, 4, 20, 15]
-'quiz_category': a string of the current category }
+'quiz_category': an object with id and type of the current category }
+If a question is needed from any category, then make 'quiz_category'['id'] = 0
-- Returns: a single new question object
+- Returns: success value, and a single new question object {
-{
-    'question': {
+  "question": {
+    "answer": "The Liver",
-        'id': 1,
+    "category": 1,
-        'question': 'This is a question',
-        'answer': 'This is an answer',
-        'difficulty': 5,
-        'category': 4
-    }
+    "difficulty": 4,
+    "id": 20,
+    "question": "What is the heaviest organ in the human body?"
+  },
+  "success": true
 }
 ```